A reminder to all teams, parents, and spectators –

 The use of HI-Pods (or similar) video camera equipment will be permitted as long as all equipment is secure and all operators do not interfere with the game.

 *The tournament will be played in accordance with FIFA Laws of the Game except as modified by these rules above.

-Disclaimer: The Ultimate Cup, Tournament Director(s), RKYSC, and RSK Chesterfield will not be responsible for any expenses incurred by tournament participants if the tournament is cancelled for any reason.
-The Tournament Director(s) reserves the right to decide on all matters pertaining to the tournament and its decision shall be final.
+The Ultimate Cup, Tournament Director(s), Richmond Kickers and RSK Chesterfield will not be responsible for any costs or expenses incurred by tournament participants (including, without limitation, for travel, lodging, or meals) if the tournament is delayed, postponed, canceled, or otherwise altered for any reason.

-To insure the quality of service provided at the 2019 Ultimate Cup, the Richmond Strikers Soccer Club has appointed Anthony Travel as our official Hospitality Service of the tournament.
-All teams are mandated to book any hotel reservations through Anthony Travel to insure their place in the 2019 Ultimate Cup.
+To ensure the quality of service provided at the 2024 Ultimate Cup, the Richmond Strikers Soccer Club has appointed Anthony Travel/On Location as our official Hospitality Service of the tournament.
+All teams are mandated to book any hotel reservations through Anthony Travel/On Location to insure their place in the 2024 Ultimate Cup.
 Any teams that do not comply will be at risk of forfeiting their acceptance.

-By using Anthony Travel as our booking service the Richmond Strikers and the Ultimate Cup can offer our "Act of God" Clause.
-This states "Should this event be cancelled for reasons beyond the Event Organizer's control (including weather), all outstanding reservations will be released at no charge to the participants."
+By using Anthony Travel/On Location as our booking service the Richmond Strikers and the Ultimate Cup can offer our "Act of God" Clause.
+This states "Should this event be canceled for reasons beyond the Event Organizer's control (including weather), all outstanding reservations will be released at no charge to the participants."